RnbWd/chronic/RATIONALE.md

 }
 ```

-But there's no sense in having to include pump and this error-handling boilerplate in every build-file of every project.
+But why include pump and this error-handling boilerplate in every build-file of every project?
 So I put it chronic:

 ```js
 var chron = require('chronic');